| NSPR Reference Previous Contents Next |

 Returns

-with a parameter equivalent to PR_INTERVAL_NO_TIMEOUT
+CallingPR_Sleep with a parameter equivalent to PR_INTERVAL_NO_TIMEOUT is an

-error and results in a PR_FAILURE
+error and results in a PR_FAILURE error.

 Description

-simply waits on a condition for the amount of time specified.
+PR_Sleep simply waits on a condition for the amount of time specified.
 If you set

-, the thread yields.
+ticks to PR_INTERVAL_NO_WAIT, the thread yields.

-uses an existing lock, but has to
+If ticks is not PR_INTERVAL_NO_WAIT, PR_Sleep uses an existing lock, but has to

 create a new condition for this purpose.
 If you have already created such